-Use Forest Service Road (FSR)-207, (A)(3), to the FSR-207/FSR-207A junction, which is 3.8 miles from the junction of Highway 93 and Main Street in Mackay, Idaho.
+Use FSR-207 [(A)(3) on Page 264] to reach the FSR-207/FSR-207A junction, which is 3.8 miles from the junction of US-93 and Main Street in Mackay, Idaho.
 Park at a pullout on FSR-207A at a road junction that is 0.1 mile from FSR-207.
 The elevation here is 7,300 feet.

 I ascended White Knob Mountain via its connecting ridge with Mackay Peak.
 This is the second half of a loop route that returned me to my vehicle on FSR-207A near its junction with FSR-207/The “Mine Tour” Road.
 Due to access issues on Alder Creek Road, and if you lack a high-clearance 4WD vehicle, this is probably the easiest route from the East Side of the White Knob Mountains.
 I descended this route.
 Consequently, my narrative starts at the summit of White Knob Mountain.